Lilly7084/ProjectOrganizer/README.md

 | missing deps[1] | Gray   | Can't start due to missing dependencies          |
 | default         | Black  | (No specific meaning)                            |

-[1] This tag is never assigned to an item.
-Rather, it's automatically assigned
+[1] This tag doesn't need to be assigned manually; the script will automatically
-    to any project with at least one unsatisfied (incomplete) dependency.
+    check every dependency of a project, and assign the tag as necessary.
+It can still be set on its own, to mark dependency-related issues which aren't the result of other projects not being completed.

 ## How to run

-It's quite simple, just run `python main.py <path>`, providing a path to a JSON file describing your current project list.
+It's quite simple, just run `/path/to/proj_org.py <path>`, providing a path to a JSON file describing your current project list.
+If the script has been marked as executable (`chmod +x`), you don't even need to add a `python3` at the start.